soundcloud/Axt/README.md

 ### Exposing views

-Axt never tries to read down the view hierarchy, it uses preferences that are transferred up the hierarchy.
+Axt generally never tries to read down the view hierarchy.
+Instead it uses preferences that are transferred up the hierarchy.
 In order to use views in a test, you need to expose them by giving them an Axt identifier, and optionally add more information such as a value.

 To expose a view, use the `axt` modifier.
 There are different ways to expose views, depending on whether they are built-in or custom views.
-You can also add attach Axt elements without explicit child views to a view.
+You can also attach Axt elements without explicit child views to a view.

 #### Simple views

-You can expose any view or stack by specifying an identifier.
+You can expose any view or stack by giving them an Axt identifier.

 ```swift
 HStack {